You

 Not

 every song needs a full blow-out demo.
-Every song has
+Every song has its

-feature in our e-Auditorium called Whats Cole
+in our e-Auditorium called Whats Cole Pitching?

-Pitching? in which he plays and discusses several
+in which he plays and discusses several of the demos hes

-be surprised how many guitar/vocal or piano/vocals he
+pitched during the month.
+You'd be surprised how many guitar/vocal

-pitches and gets cut.
+or piano/vocals he pitches and gets cut.

 So

-before you demo the song, give some thought to how to
+before you demo the song, give some thought to how to best

-the guitar player is flawless).
+player is flawless).

 JOIN THE DIGITAL AGE